-The DSL will ensure that robust records are kept with regard to all reported or otherwise uncovered incidents of bullying - this includes recording where decisions have been made, e.g. sanctions, support, escalation of a situation and resolutions.
+The DSL will ensure that robust records are kept with regard to all reported or otherwise uncovered incidents of bullying - this includes recording where decisions have been made (such as sanctions, support, escalation of a situation and resolutions).

-The Head and DSL will ensure that all decisions and actions recorded are reviewed on a regular basis for the purposes of:
+The Headteacher and DSL will ensure that all decisions and actions recorded are reviewed on a regular basis for the purposes of:

-- Identifying patterns of concerning, problematic or inappropriate behaviour on the part of certain students that may need to be handled, e.g. with pastoral support. - Reflecting on whether cases could have been handled better and using these reflections to inform future practice. - Considering whether there are wider cultural issues at play within the school, e.g. whether school culture facilitates discriminatory bullying by not adequately addressing instances, and planning to mitigate this.

-Considering whether prevention strategies could be strengthened based on any patterns in the cases that arise
+- Identifying patterns of concerning, problematic or inappropriate behaviour on the part of certain students that may need to be handled (i.e. with pastoral support). - Reflecting on whether cases could have been handled better and using these reflections to inform future practice. - Considering whether there are wider cultural issues at play within the School (i.e. whether School culture facilitates discriminatory bullying by not adequately addressing instances, and planning to mitigate this). - Considering whether prevention strategies could be strengthened based on any patterns in the cases that arise